3 years full-time

 In the second year of your degree, you’ll choose from a range of intermediate modules across the English and Philosophy departments, taking 60 credits in each subject.

-In addition, all students take Philosophy and Literature, a module designed specifically for this degree pathway and taught by a member of staff from each department.
+In addition, you will take Philosophy and Literature, a module designed specifically for this degree pathway and taught by a member of staff from each department.
 One of the distinctive features of the English/Philosophy degree at York, this advanced module is the cornerstone of your combined course programme; it will provide you with a range of critical and analytical skills, and will highlight the possibilities offered by studying two disciplines.

 In English, you’ll learn through a programme of seminars, lectures, workshops, and one-to-one consultations.
 We emphasize small-group teaching, which means you’ll mainly be taught in seminars.